Table of contents

 Whenever you are in clear water and see a brown patch, it generally indicates that something potentially hazardous is close to the surface.
 Potential hazards include rocks, coral, debris, etc. Heading in that direction could very well result in you running aground on them.
 That's why it is crucial to avoid any brown spots in the water.

 Contrary to brown water, green water generally indicates the area is free of seagrass beds or shallow reefs.
 Navigation through these areas is usually safe.
 However, larger vessels should proceed with caution.
-All boaters should have the NOAA marine chart on them at all times to know which regions are safe for bigger boats.
+One of the best boating tips for beginners is to have the NOAA marine chart at hand at all times to know which regions are safe for bigger boats.

 White areas in the water generally indicate white sand bars and rubble areas.
 These areas are notoriously deceiving, for they can be completely safe to drive through, or much shallower than they initially appear.
 Always navigate with caution through white patches.